andrew-edwards/sockeyePrize/report/READMEpredictions.txt

 stock has a separate subdirectory.
 Doing new stocks in desktop 4.
 Writing notes here (so not duplicating in .Rmd).

-For Chiko, we used PDO and then BI separately, PDO came out best for both age4 and age5 and so for other stocks we are just going to do PDO to save time.
+For Chilko, we used PDO and then BI separately, PDO came out best for both age4 and age5 and so for other stocks we are just going to do PDO to save time.
 So Chilko has extra code for picking the best run for age4 and age5, not needed for later ones.
 Late Stuart onwards has time series code which could go back into